microsoft/playwright/docs/src/locators.md

 Matching by text always normalizes whitespace, even with exact match.
 For example, it turns multiple spaces into one, turns line breaks into spaces and ignores leading and trailing whitespace.
 :::

-:::tip When to use text locators
+:::note When to use text locators
 We recommend using text locators to find non interactive elements like `div`, `span`, `p`, etc. For interactive elements like `button`, `a`, `input`, etc. use [role locators](#locate-by-role).
 :::